Sharp Bounds on Eigenvalues via Spectral Embedding Based on Signless Laplacians: Introduction

 We first consider non-bipartite graphs.
 In fact, when the graph is non-bipartite, the simple random walk is aperiodic, so some troubles are avoided.
 Our result for simple random walk on regular graphs reads as follows. \begin{theorem} For a regular, non-bipartite, simple, connected graph $G$, we have

 For each $x\in V$, simple random walk on $G$ satisfies

-Furthermore, when $G$ is finite, for $1\leqslant k\leqslant n$, $\lambda^P_k\geqslant -1+\frac{k^2}{100n^2}$. \end{theorem} The above result is sharp by \Cref{sharp} and its proof is presented in \Cref{reg}. \Cref{reg_intro} is interesting since the degree and size of the regular graph $G$ are not involved.
-If we consider general finite graphs and introduce the relaxation time $\trel$, we have the following bound on return probabilities. \begin{theorem} For $t\geqslant t_{\mathrm{rel}}$, simple random walk on a non-bipartite, finite, simple, connected graph $G$ satisfies
+Furthermore, when $G$ is finite, for $1\leqslant k\leqslant n$, $\lambda^P_k\geqslant -1+\frac{k^2}{100n^2}$. \end{theorem} The above result is sharp by \Cref{sharp}. \Cref{reg_intro} is interesting since the degree and size of the regular graph $G$ are not involved.
+In \Cref{reg_intro}, the first assertion about bounding vertex spectral measure follows from \Cref{reg_return_spec} in the subsequent text; the second assertion about return probability bound follows from \Cref{reg_return}; and the last assertion is treated in \Cref{lbb_reg}.